 Digestive diseases are very common today than they were some years back.
 Some digestive problems can last for a year or so and become chronic diseases.
-For other digestive problems, simple treatments can resolve the problems.
+For other digestive problems, simple treatments such as easy to digest foods can resolve the problems.

 Whether you are battling an existing digestive problem or just trying to avoid digestive problems, then the below easy to digest foods will help you.